Last Updated on

 One question I get through my DM’s on Instagram quite often is what preset I use on my photos to make everything pink!

 While I can sometimes photography pink objects to achieve a photo that is pink, that isn’t the case and often I need to edit the photo so that it’s pink.

 Today, I’m going to be showing you how I give my Instagram feed a very feminine pink feel to it.
 The tricks I’m going to show you today aren’t just limited to pink either – feel free to choose whatever color(s) you’d like your feed to be!

-First off, you will need Photoshop (affiliate) if you want to be able to change the colors of certain objects!
+First off, you’ll need Photoshop (affiliate link) if you want to change an object’s color.

 It’s no secret that I use Photoshop on my images.
 I try to be very transparent about how highly edited my images are.